shrideep-tamboli/HCAHPS-Survey/README.md

 4. What recommendations can you make to hospitals to help them further improve the patient experience?
 ### Approach:
 1. Create stakeholder requirements, project requirements, and dashboard requirements documents.
-2. Implement a data pipeline for the data flow from source(BigQuery) to destination(Tableau).
+2. Implement a data pipeline for the data flow from source to Data Lake to Data Warehouse to BI Tools.
 3. Create calculated fields in Tableau for use as KPIs.
 4. Create a dashboard report using the KPIs and other features in the database
 ### Details: